Locks are fragile creatures—vulnerable to so many attacks, it is a wonder we trust them at all.

 There are two common techniques to open a lock with a hammer and which you use depends on the type of lock you are trying to open.

 The Door Lock Method

-If you are trying to get through a door look—such as a deadbolt or doorknob lock)—the approach you'll want to take is complete and total destruction.
+If you are trying to get through a door lock—such as a deadbolt lock or doorknob)—the approach you'll want to take is complete and total destruction.
 Note this method will likely ruin your door and maybe your door frame.